 2. Data Input

-input contains the configuration of the processor as well
+The data input contains the configuration of the processor as well

 as the message header and body.
 The following table describes the configuration